configcat/docs/website/docs/targeting/percentage-options.md

 ### Percentage options based on other User Attributes

-**Intent:** Let's imagine that at our sample company (Whisker Co.), we have a `Tenant ID` attribute that is used to identify the tenants of our users.
+**Goal:** Let's imagine that at our sample company (Whisker Co.), we have a `Tenant ID` attribute that is used to identify the tenants of our users.
 We want to release a new feature, `Enable Park Weather Info`, to 20% of our users based on their `Tenant ID`.

 **Solution:** Have a percentage option of `20%` `ON` and set the percentage attribute to `Tenant ID`.